 The RSA library is used to provide a high level interface to RSA (Rivest, Shamir, Adleman) cryptography implemented on the hardware component Crypto@2304T and includes countermeasures against SPA, DPA and DFA attacks.
-The routines are used for the RSA signature verification, the RSA signature generation and the RSA modulus recalculation.
+The routines are used for the RSA keys generation (only in v2.07.003), RSA signature verification, the RSA signature generation and the RSA modulus recalculation.
 The hardware Crypto@2304T unit provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.
 The RSA library is delivered as object code and in this way integrated in the user software.
 The RSA library can perform RSA operations from 512 to 4096 bits.